 Sponga soap: You will never see a mop again.
 You will use your מגב, water, sponga soap and floor rags.
 Maybe I should make a video…

-There you have it, the products you need to keep your home spic and span.
+There you have it, the products to keep your home spic and span.

 Thanks for reading.
 Karen, The Klutter Koach.
 January 29, 2017